Seni2005/fpl-desk/README.md

 - **To force a refresh**, go to Actions → Refresh FPL data → Run workflow.
 - **Add it to your phone's home screen** and it behaves like an app.
 - Your filter and sort choices are remembered in your own browser.
 They never leave your device.

+## Reading the fixture chips

+Each chip is one fixture: the opponent's three-letter code, then the difficulty.

+**UPPER CASE means home, lower case means away.** So `LIV3` is home to Liverpool, `liv3` is away at Liverpool.

+The colours run from easiest to hardest — bright green (1), green (2), grey (3), orange (4), red (5).
+The digit is there so the chips still work if the colours are hard to tell apart; every chip also has a hover label spelling the fixture out in full.

+## Your leagues

+Standings are pulled for the mini-leagues you've joined — up to eight of them, top 25 each.
+Global tables like Overall and your country run to millions of managers, so only your position in those is tracked, not a table.

+If a mini-league has more than 25 members and you're further down, the page says where you actually are rather than leaving you off the list.

 ## A note on the Planner's budget